 Please accept our sincere apologies if your baggage has been damaged.
 Any damage should be reported to Air New Zealand in writing as soon as you discover it and at the latest, within 7 days of receipt of the baggage.
 For contact details go to our Baggage Services Offices page.

 In the case of damaged baggage, we will assess your claim and will either provide you with a replacement bag of the same value (less depreciation) in the first instance or process your claim according to the applicable liability limitations.
 Air New Zealand's liability for your baggage is limited and for certain articles quotes for repair/replacement may be required.
 Further information on our liability limitations are available.

 Fragile or delicate items are deemed unsuitable for carriage in checked baggage because they may not withstand normal baggage handling processes.
 Such items include glassware, china, electronics, laptops and cameras, etc. Other items which should be packed in your carry-on bag rather than checked baggage include precious or irreplaceable goods and those which you may require in the unlikely event your baggage is delayed or lost eg medication, keys, passport, money.
 In all situations, Air New Zealand will comply with its obligations under the Montreal Convention.

 I left an item onboard the aircraft.
 Who should I contact?

-If you have misplaced an item either onboard one of our flights or in one of our lounges, please contact our local Baggage Services office to report the details of your loss.
+If you have misplaced an item onboard one of our flights, please fill in the Aircraft Lost Property Form.
+If you have misplaced an item in one of our lounges, please contact our local Baggage Services Offices to report the details of your loss.
 Every effort will be made to locate this item by conducting a trace.
 If required, a letter can be provided to support a claim on your personal insurance policy.
 Found items are held for a period of one month.

 Any items found in the airport terminal will be passed to the local Airport Authority.